pwolfe8/framework_popos_config/README.md

-# framework_popos_config
+# Framework Laptop, Pop!
+OS 22.04 Config

-changes to make on pop os (starting 22.04) on framework laptop to get full functionality
+Changes to make on Pop!
+OS 22.04 installation on Framework laptop to get full functionality.

 ## Basics